| |

 • Trails: Approximately 4.2 km of developed trails through the park (one way!)

-• Suitability: hikers only, due to heavy windfall
+• Suitability: Hikers only, due to heavy windfall

 • Bike Trails: While the trail is designated as a mountain biking trail, I don't recommend it.
 We noticed several riders abandoning their bikes, due to unmaintained and difficult trails.